cesbit/trender/README.md

 Why TRender?
 ------------
-It is just another template render engine.
+It is just another template render engine written in native Python.

 Installation
 ------------